Former U.S. Attorney Tells Congress Trump Committed ‘Multiple Crimes’

 And let’s not forget that the investigation did establish sufficient evidence to charge 37 defendants with crimes, including Russian intelligence officials.

-That’s despite the fact that some people, including the President, refused to talk to him, lied to him, used encrypted messaging apps.
+That’s despite the fact that some people, including the president, refused to talk to Mr. Mueller, lied to him, used encrypted messaging apps.

 We don’t know what he would have been able to find if not for that kind of obstruction.

-One motive was concerns that the investigation would raise doubts about the legitimacy of his election.
+One motive was concerns that the investigation would raise doubts about the legitimacy of Trump's election.

 Another motive was concern that the contacts with Russia, documented by Mr. Mueller, would be seen as criminal activity by the president, his campaign or his family.
 (P. 157)

-In fact, President Trump was described as an unindicted co-conspiracy in the indictment against Michael Cohen for campaign finance violations relating to payments to silence a woman from making allegations about Donald Trump.
+In fact, President Trump was described as an unindicted co-conspirator in the indictment against Michael Cohen for campaign finance violations relating to payments to silence a woman from making allegations about Donald Trump.

 Regardless of motive, the conduct described in the report was an attempt to interfere with Mr. Mueller’s investigation, and it amounts to obstruction of justice under the criminal obstruction statute.